-Recent ultraviolet observations from the orbiting Copernicus satellite of highly ionized interstellar atomic oxygen $(O^{+5})$ have led to time-dependent models of an even hotter $(100,000^{\circ}$ to 1 million degrees K), thinner (0.01 to 0.001 hydrogen atom per cc) third phase in interstellar space.
+Recent ultraviolet observations from the orbiting Copernicus satellite of highly ionized interstellar atomic oxygen (O+5) have led to time-dependent models of an even hotter (100,000° to 1 million degrees K), thinner (0.01 to 0.001 hydrogen atom per cc) third phase in interstellar space.
 Interstellar space in one such model is likened to a vast, tangled spaghetti of interconnecting tubes and bubbles, generated and maintained by blast waves of successive supernova explosions.

 The cool, dense "cloud" phase, which occupies less than 10% of interstellar volume, is the only possible site for chemical evolution, apart from the atmospheres of planets and cool stars.
-The relative abundances of the elements available in these clouds for the formation of molecules have been determined by they are destroyed by diffuse ultraviolet starlight.
-If unshielded, most molecules will survive less than 100 years.
-In a dark dust cloud of moderate density, where 95% of the starlight is blocked by cosmic dust grains, molecules may last more than 1 million years.
-Carbon monoxide, a molecule abundant in clouds, has an unusually long lifetime.

-analysis of solar and stellar spectra, combined with studies of the compositon of terrestrial, lunar, and meteoritic materials.
+The relative abundances of the elements available in these clouds for the formation of molecules have been determined by analysis of solar and stellar spectra, combined with studies of the compositon of terrestrial, lunar, and meteoritic materials.
 Interstellar molecules containing hydrogen, nitrogen, carbon, oxygen, sulfur, and silicon have already been observed.
 Searches for species containing iron, magnesium, aluminum, calcium, chlorine, and phosphorus have not yet been successful.
 Optical and ultraviolet atomic spectroscopy of the nearby interstellar gas, that within a distance of 3000 light years from earth, shows that most elements heavier than helium seem less abundant or depleted in interstellar clouds relative to their total cosmic abundance.
 This depletion ranges from a third to a tenth the expected value for such elements as carbon, nitrogen, oxygen, sulfur, and silicon to less than a hundredth the expected abundance for aluminum and titanium.